mijndert/blog/src/posts/openbsd.md

 ---
-title: "OpenBSD"
+title: OpenBSD
 date: 2021-11-01
-summary: "Getting to know OpenBSD after 22+ years of using Linux."
+summary: Getting to know OpenBSD after 22+ years of using Linux.
 publish: true
 ---